Print Logotype

 Safety

-• On embarkation, when the Cabin Steward is introducing themselves to a guest who is blind or visually impaired, they must verbally advise the guest of their allocated Muster Station and asked if they require assistance to locate this Muster Station.
+• On embarkation, when the Cabin Steward is introducing themselves to a guest who is blind or visually impaired, they must verbally advise the guest of their allocated muster station and asked if they require assistance to locate this muster station.
 Guests must also be verbally advised of their restaurant name, table number and table size at this time.

 • In the event of an emergency on board, specially trained crew members from the Passenger Assistance Party will be sent to assist the guests in their cabin should it be required.
 This can be requested via the "Your on-board needs" questionnaire.